Rate this page:

 If you are not using the frameworks, you can use JWT libraries to construct a token.
 See Creating a JWT token and the Atlassian-supported claims that you need to construct.

-Requests to your endpoints from the host product are signed with JWT tokens.
-If you use the frameworks, this is handled for you.
+Requests to your endpoints from the Atlassian host product are signed with JWT tokens.
+If you use the frameworks, verifying the JWT is handled for you.

-If you are not using the frameworks, you will have to decode and verify all incoming requests from an Atlassian product to your service.
+If you are not using the frameworks, you will have to decode and verify all incoming requests from the Atlassian host product to your service.
 For more details, see Decoding and verifying a JWT and the Atlassian-supported claims that you need to validate.

 Rate this page: